Rising Stars Challenge: Tournament-style format (2022–present)

 The format was then changed again in 2022.
 28 players are selected: 12 rookies, 12 sophomores, and 4 NBA G League Ignite players.
 They will be drafted into four teams of seven, which are led and coached by members of the NBA 75th Anniversary Team via a draft, in commemoration of the NBA's 75th anniversary season.
 The coaches include: Rick Barry, Gary Payton, Isiah Thomas and James Worthy.
 The format itself is now a tournament, with a Final Target Score for each round: 50 points for the semifinals, and 25 points for the finals, for a total of 75 points total for the team that wins the tournament, another nod to the NBA's 75th anniversary.

 The format was slightly altered in 2023.
 28 players are still selected, but the pool now consists of 21 NBA rookies and sophomores, and 7 NBA G League players (not just limited to NBA G League Ignite).
 The Final Target Score for the semifinal games was lowered from 50 to 40.
 In 2023, the 21 NBA players were drafted into three teams led by Pau Gasol, Joakim Noah, and Deron Williams, while the 7 NBA G League players form a single team led by Jason Terry.
 In 2024, the coaches were Pau Gasol, Tamika Catchings, Jalen Rose, and Detlef Schrempf, with Schrempf coaching the G League team.
 The format used in 2023 and 2024 will be used for the main NBA All-Star Game beginning in 2025, with the winner of the Rising Stars Challenge additionally qualifying for the All-Star Game itself.
-In 2025, with the event being held in San Francisco, the NBA rookies and sophomores will be coached by the Run TMC trio of Tim Hardaway, Mitch Richmond, and Chris Mullin, with the teams named after their respective initials.
-The G League team will be coached by Jeremy Lin, who began his career with the Golden State Warriors.
+In 2025, with the event being held in San Francisco, the NBA rookies and sophomores were coached by the Run TMC trio of Tim Hardaway, Mitch Richmond, and Chris Mullin, with the teams named after their respective initials.
+The G League team was coached by Jeremy Lin, who began his career with the Golden State Warriors.

-Past games and rosters
+List of rosters and results

 1994 game

 The 1994 Rookie Challenge took place on February 12 at the Target Center in Minneapolis.
 Penny Hardaway was the MVP of the game.